Oluwatobiloba-Oludare/terraform-website-deployment/README.md

-# End-to-end Static Portfolio Website Deployment using Terraform as Infrastructure as Code
+# Automated Static Portfolio Website Deployment on AWS S3 using Terraform as Infrastructure as Code

 ![Alt text](Reference-Architecture.png)